 Click file, new and switch from featured to personal.
 Select your template and off you go.

 2. Sort out an existing document

 Click file, new, switch from featured to personal and select your template.
 Open your existing document and select all the text (ctrl-A).
 Return to your new document and paste as text.
-Work through the document applying each of the styles you want.
-Remember to save frequently.
+Work through the document applying the styles you want.
+Remember to save often.

 3. Apply the template to your existing document

 If you haven’t already done so, add the developer tab to the ribbon.
 Click on Document Template.

 In the picture above you will see the word Normal in highlight.
 To change the template used by your document, click Attach….